DaveAero/pands-project/README.md

 ```

 ## Investigation into database
-the data analysis will take 2 approches on this database.
+the data analysis will take 2 approaches on this database.
-  1. An analysis of the Iris plant specties to find trends accross all Iris plant variations
+  1. An analysis of the Iris plant species to find trends across all Iris plant variations
   2. An analysis of each sub class of Iris plant, to find trends and identify areas where these plants differ.
 The 3 plant classes to be investigated are Iris Setosa, Iris Versicolor & Iris Virginica

 ### The first text analysis
-Text analysis is a very usefull tool to very quickly get an understanding of the database we are working with.
+Text analysis is a very useful tool to very quickly get an understanding of the database we are working with.
 The first test used was the head() function, this is used to see the top 5 rows of a database.
 The result of this can be printed to the command line to see the result.
 This simple test was carried out on all 4 of the databases now created (irisData, irisSetosa, irisVersicolour & irisVirginica).
-The complete function is writen as so:
+The complete function is written as so:

 ```
 print(irisData.head())
 ```

 Now having confirmed the database is working correctly I moved to a more detailed analysis of the IrisData, for this I used the .describe() function.
-This gives some usefull info such as Min, Max, Mean & Standard Devistion for each variable.
+This gives some useful info such as Min, Max, Mean & Standard Deviation for each variable.
 The output of this is then saved to a text file so it can be reviewed at a later date.
 Running this code and having confirmed that the .txt file was created as expected, with the result of the .describe() function, we can see a summary for the whole iris database.
 This summary can be seen below.

 Summary of Iris Data set.